The Addams Family

 1/5

-The language is generally clean with only very infrequent use of mild expletives such as "h*ll" and "d*mn", used in lighthearted or comedic contexts.
+The dialogue is generally very clean, with very infrequent use of mild exclamations like "h*ll" used in casual, non-aggressive contexts during the film.

 Alcohol, Drugs & Smoking